Attractive Nuisance: What It Is and Why You Should Care

 • Smoke inhalation (when a working smoke alarm was present)

-Homeowners are not generally considered liable for accidents stemming from non-maintained attractive nuisances.
+Attractive nuisance laws typically apply only to unsafe conditions that are man-made or maintained through effort.
+Homeowners aren’t generally liable for accidents stemming from non-maintained attractive nuisances.

 How can you protect yourself from liability?

-Attractive nuisances are generally covered under your homeowners insurance policy's liability coverage — up to your policy limits.
-As a homeowner, your insurer may require you to take steps to reduce the risks of hazards on your property.
+Homeowners insurance generally covers attractive nuisances up to your policy limits.
+But as a homeowner, your insurer may require you to take steps to reduce the risks of hazards on your property.

 • Surround the pool.
 Install a fence (at least four feet tall) around your pool.
 The fence should include a locking gate.
 Pool alarm systems exist that detect when someone enters the pool.
 If you use chemicals to treat your pool, keep them safely stored out of the reach of children.

 • Add a net for the trampoline.
-If your trampoline isn't equipped with a safety net, install one.
+Install a safety net for your trampoline if it doesn’t already have one.
 Choose a level space in your yard for your trampoline, free from other hazards.

 • Protect other water features.
 Keep hot tubs covered when not in use.
 Add a lock or alarm system for added protection.
 Inform guests of any hazards on your property, like wells or tunnels.
 You can also consider blocking these features from entry to prevent potential hazards.